Gunpo: Geography

 Gunpo is located in South Korea's Gyeonggi Province, south of Seoul in the Seoul National Capital Area.
 It is nestled in between three other cities, bordering Anyang to the north, Uiwang to the east, and Ansan to the south and the west.
 At 36.38 km2, Gunpo makes up 0.36% of the province's total area.
 As of 1 January 2004, 17.8% of the city was residential area, 1.8% commercial, 7.2% industrial, and 73.2% greenspace.

 Gunpo is divided into nine legal dongs (neighborhoods).
 Four of those dongs—Sanbon-dong, Geumjeong-dong, Dang-dong, and Dangjeong-dong—are heavily urbanized residential, commercial, and industrial areas.
 Located in the northern end of Gunpo, they are serviced by Seoul Subway Lines 1 and 4.
 In the south of the city, Bugok-dong, Daeya-dong, and Domagyo-dong are largely rural, although Bugok-dong has seen recent urban development and Domagyo-dong has been earmarked for a development project of its own.
-Daeya-dong also contains a small urban area, which is serviced by Daeyami Station.
+Daeya-dong also contains a small urban area, which is serviced by Daeyami station.
 On Gunpo's west side, Dundae-dong and Sokdal-dong contain large parts of the Surisan mountain and are mostly mountainous, with farmland comprising the majority of their valley areas.
 Surisan also extends into western Sanbon-dong.

 Gunpo can alternatively be split into its eleven administrative dongs.
 Under this system, Sanbon 1-dong, Sanbon 2-dong, Gwangjeong-dong, Gungnae-dong, and Suri-dong replace the legal neighborhood of Sanbon-dong, while Geumjong-dong, Ogeum-dong, and Jaegung-dong fall within the borders of the legal Geumjeong-dong.
 The administrative neighborhoods of Gunpo 1-dong and Gunpo-2 dong replace the legal Dang-, Dangjeong-, and Bugok-dongs, while the administrative Daeya-dong covers the entirety of four legal dongs: Daeya-, Dundae-, Sokdal-, and Domagyo-dongs.

 Gunpo falls at 126 degrees east longitude and thirty-seven degrees north latitude.
 A short distance from the Yellow Sea, it takes on certain features of an oceanic climate.
-Gunpo receives 1,284 mm of precipitation annually and has average January and August temperatures of −3.2° and 26° Celsius, respectively.
+Gunpo receives 1,284 mm of precipitation annually and has average January and August temperatures of −3.2 and 26 °C, respectively.